shenpeilin/MyReact/README.md

-This is peilinshen's project we he learn something by himself
+This is peilinshen's project we he learn react by himself